bwc126/personal-site/README.md

 - Auto-rotate jumbotron image; change to first project of subject area when subject area button pressed

-- Include some quick "about me" info near my name/picture.
+- ~~Include some quick "about me" info near my name/picture.~~

+- Add a modal for more about me near the top blurb, perhaps with links to resumes

 - ~~Visually indicate on mobile in an obvious way the jumbotron content (maybe a label).~~